 The feature to display taskbar thumbnails in the Windows 7 operating system was recently added to Chromium and later on to Google Chrome.
 The taskbar thumbnails were enabled by default with no option to disable them in the web browser.
-Some users found a way to disable the thumbnail previews by running the Google Chrome or Chromium browser in Vista compatibility mode but that was seen as a temporary and not permanent solution.

-This has caused some controversy and the latest Chromium nightlies now have the feature disabled by default which means that it is again possible to one-click access the web browser.
+This has caused some controversy and the latest Chromium versions now have the feature disabled by default which means that it is again possible to one-click access the web browser.
 It takes two clicks to open the web browser with taskbar thumbnails enabled.

 Why is that good news?
 Because Chromium is the core of the Google Chrome browser which means that this new feature, or shall we say the lack of it, will make its way into the Google Chrome web browser as well.

-The feature is disabled by default now which means that it is still available and can be activated with the command line parameter –enable-aero-peek-tabs.
+The feature is disabled by default now which means that it is still available and can be activated with the command line parameter --enable-aero-peek-tabs.

 Chrome users who want the taskbar thumbnail previews can add the parameter to the shortcut of the web browser to enable the previews again.